abhijitxroy/last-min-prep/faq/encore.md

   - Parallel GC is similar to Serial GC but GC runs on multiple cores
   - Whereas app run > shorter GC pause for mark and remark but sweep,compacting can be done with app run (no separate pause) > and so on

+To Be Prepared
+-

+      roles responsi
+      contribution
+      datastructre - tree graph, binar tree, mirror image, complexity. boolean var, multithrrad rewrite => thread safe t1 - w , t2 read
+      jbms
+      prog shchronization singleton dp
+      encryption => code on encryption
+      collection of array - no jdk collection troubleshoot
+      app server = web server?
+      anagram prog = 4times => design and code
+      - act, tac => same lengh, char
+      - print all at a time
+      - optimize it

+      power of 2 - bitwise operator
+      binary 7 n 3 =

+      (4+1)*(6+2)/3 => thread => parallel execution

+      binary tree impl => add 2-3 level nd print the data.

+      anagram = tac, act , cat, pin => search cat => 3
+      pair programming

+      create table => find biggest, smallest search design or create = read excel file and store in db

+      bank debit but not reflecting= how resolve

+      sort array

+      keyword is static and where to use

+      what object? use?

+      why this keyword.

+      clone?

+      reflection => write n explain

+      hashmap (3 times)

+      tree prog - write n explain

+      scenarion- 2 times
+      - there is a parking and 3 entrance => how many coming in and getting parked = threading
+      - how would you count the no of vechle
+      - how would you say exit 1 and how many.

+      thread safe how?

+      second largest no using anagram program

+      multithreading prog => explain

+      binary search
+      - min elem, max elem, swaping how?

+      2 str => abcd- cdab - rotational arrya => either left or right

+      missing element from an array, duplicate can be possible

+      min lowest value?

+      tcp n udp diff

+      http ?